Antwerp Airport is seeing business flights on the rise again and is getting ready for a restart - Aviation24.be

 Antwerp Airport is seeing business flights and flight movements increase in the first quarter of 2021.
-From April 20, TUI fly will again fly from our airport to the Spanish destinations.
+From April 20, TUI fly will again fly from the airport to the Spanish destinations.
 The airport, therefore, expects to see a recovery in passenger figures in the coming months.

 During the first 3 months of this year, Antwerp welcomed 6,718 passengers.
 That’s a decrease of 86% compared to last year when the airport welcomed 48,500 passengers until the start of the corona pandemic in mid-March.